 The primary drivers of operating cash flow in our business are premium collections and medical claim payments.
-Because premiums generally are collected in advance of claims payments by a period up to several months in many instances, our business should normally produce strong cash flows during a period of increasing enrollment.
-Conversely, cash flows would be negatively impacted during a period of shrinking enrollment.
-The exception to this general rule is the collection of certain TRICARE receivables, some of which takes place at least six months after the end of a contract year.
-Other activities that impact our cash flows are the collection of ASO fees and investment income and the payment of operating expenses, interest expense and taxes.
+Because premiums generally are collected in advance of claims payments by a period up to several months in many instances, our business normally should produce strong cash flows during a period of increasing enrollment.
+Conversely, cash flows should be impacted negatively during a period of shrinking enrollment.
+An exception to this general rule is the collection of certain TRICARE receivables, some of which takes place at least six months after the end of a contract year.
+Other activities that impact our cash flows are the collection of ASO fees and investment income, and the payment of operating expenses, interest expense and taxes.